 V: I’m Verista Joan Alicia, a 3D Character Artist at Streamline Studios.
 I create 3D characters for video games together with the rest of the Character Artist team, our Lead Artist and Project Manager.

 T: Hi, my name is Thomas Julian Ongo, I am a level artist at Streamline Studios.
-My role is to handle level work, from art to performance in engine, and I report to Lead Level Artist.
+My role is to handle level work, from art to performance in engine, and I report to Lead Level Artist. - How did each of you first get involved in video games?

 F: I first got into video games as a hobby and a way to pass time.
 For as long as I can remember, I've always been interested in video games and this interest naturally turned into something that I wanted to pursue.
 It just so happens that I've also always enjoyed creating stuff, whether it’s Lego, Gunpla, drawing (more like doodles to be honest), etc. Then it was in 2020 when I graduated and finally broke into the industry as a professional.